ericjanto/notes-publisher/content/notes/iaml-lecture.md

   - We keep track of the counts (how pure/unpure the subset is, like `3 yes / 1 no`)
   - We keep them at the nodes
   - These numbers are important because sometimes we want to prune the tree
-    - E.g. we stop after some node even though it's note a leaf
+    - E.g. we stop after some node even though it's not a leaf
       - Maybe because there's a missing attribute in the input
     - Can then just use counts to decide for yes or no
 - ID3 Algorithm